Warshi7819/M100Link/README.md

 > To delete a file e.g. the XYZ.DO file go into BASIC and type: KILL "XYZ.DO

 > [!NOTE]
-> If you want to transfer at BA file from your TRS-80 Model 100 to your modern computer you have to rename it to .DO first.
+> If you want to transfer at BA file from your TRS-80 Model 100 to your modern computer you have to save it to .DO first.
 If not you will get a **No File.
 Upload Aborted.** error.
 If you have both a XYZ.DO and a XYZ.BA file on your machine it will choose to upload the **XYZ.DO** file.

+> [!NOTE]
+> You may also load a program in binary format .BA or ascii .DO directly from the BASIC interpreter over serial and execute it when done by issuing the command: **LOAD "COM:58N1E",R**
+>
+> Once a program is loaded you can also of course save it as a RAM file using the **SAVE "<filename>"** command.
+If you want to save the program as pure ASCII you can use the **SAVE "<filename",A** command.
+Where the trailing ,A specified exactly that.

 ## Screenshot
 ![Action Photo](https://github.com/Warshi7819/M100Link/blob/main/images/example_usage.png)